Tasenga/VehicleAccident/README.md

 # VehicleAccident

-This application to analyze a motor vehicle collisions (crashes) per cities
+This application to analyze a motor vehicle collisions (crashes) per cities.

 ## Getting Started